neu-cs2100/cs2100-pg-handout-lab10/ethics.md

-This lab contains the last two out of four ethics-related questions in Homework 9.
+This lab contains parts of the ethics-related questions in Homework 8.
-It may be useful to refresh your memory of last week's lab's ethics question for context on measuring distance.

-### Fairness
+### Question 1: robots.txt

-Traveling by public transportation costs different amounts of money, depending on how far you're going.
-Additionally, passengers with low incomes can receive discounted tickets.

-What if we defined the edge weight between two stations as 1/n, where n is the revenue from ticket sales from passengers travelling between those two stations?

-_How would you ensure that it still services all communities, including those with less money?_

-### Climate change

-We want to reduce traffic congestion and greenhouse gas emissions from cars driving on the roads.
-Let's assume that car drivers will switch to public transportation if it is more convenient than driving.

-_What definition could we use for the edge weights such that the MST will select a system of train tracks that would reduce the number of cars on the road?_
+Search online for a file called robots.txt.
+What is the intention of this file?
+Is it enforced?

+### Question 2: Stakeholder-value matrix

+Please create a stakeholder-value matrix for a product which requires scraping the internet at large.
+Please include at least five stakeholders and at least five values.
+Assume that the scraped data is being used for a product for users, such as a generative AI model.

+It is recommended (but not required) that one of the stakeholders be bloggers from more than ten years ago, and that one of the values is avoiding intellectual property theft.